 Established in 1998, The Flat Cat Gallery present changing exhibitions of contemporary art, ceramics, sculptures and jewellery.

-Frances Teckkam is a designer/maker of handmade knitted textile accessories and soft furnishings, based in the Scottish Borders.
+Frances Teckkam designs/makes handmade knitted textile accessories including snoods, scarves, wraps and mitts.
+Also lavender bags, cushions and throws.
+Based in the Scottish Borders.

 Visitors will be able to see our range of unique ceramics, hand painted vases, candle holders, one-off Raku dishes and bowls, plus a range of unusual printed box vases using our portfolio of paintings, pastels and photographs to create contemporary pots for modern interiors.